ppzhukov/vaquero/tf/readme.md

 1. Install Terraform cli
-2. Configure Terraform Mirror for Terraform Registry if you need/.
+2. Configure Terraform Mirror for Terraform Registry if you need.

 3. Export secret variable